xplosionmind/old.tommi.space/_notes/public/Linuxplosion.md

 ## Schedule

 Linuxplosion is not a [[Server]], hence it should not stay switched on all of the time (also because it is so powerful that it sucks a lot of power).
-Nevertheless, I needed to make it magically turn on by itself at a given day of the week, so that I can [[Importing workflow#Mobile|import media from my phone]].
+Nevertheless, I needed to make it magically turn on by itself at a given day of the week, so that I can [[Importing workflow|import media from my phone]].
 To do so, I run [[Cron Jobs#rtcwake|this Cron Job]].

 <br>